kuanslove/OGS/README.md

 OGS
 ===

+This is my summer intern project in SRS Pharmacy:

-Official Online Grocery Store project
+Official Online Grocery Store

+It can provide user general function like upload stuff info for sale and Admin function like user stuff category management.

+Kuan
+kxing@srspharmacy.com